 I am 100% sure at least half the people in the world do buy stuff they never need, including food.
 And this peach curd recipe is the result of this bad habit of mine.

-If you happen to be buying loads of peaches, then you know I got you covered.
-Whether a mistake, or a very much trying-to-eat-healthy streak that, let’s admit it, it never worked before and it’s not going to work now, I got you.
-So I made peach curd.
+If you happen to have bought loads of peaches, then you know I got you covered.
+Whether a mistake or very much a trying-to-eat-healthy streak that, let’s admit it, it never worked before and it’s not going to work now, I got you.

-When I am let loose in a supermarket, I seem to be able to get to all the things that are not on my list and a bit more.
+The problem with me starts when I am let loose in a supermarket, with no one looking after me: I seem to be able to get to all the things that are not on my list and a bit more.

-When I finally get to the till and I pay, I end up wondering how did I pay that much $$$$ when I did not need half the stuff, and by then I am already half-way back home so no point pondering those decisions any longer.
+When I finally get to the till and I pay, I end up wondering how did I get to pay that much $$$ when, in reality, not only I did not need half the stuff, but also by then I am already half-way back home so no point pondering those decisions any longer.

 So this peach curd it’s one of those desperate tries to get food not wasted.

-And, if I may, it is one of the best things I have ever had.
+And, if I may add, it is one of the best things I have ever had.
 It did last long enough to make cookies with it, but that’s for a different post.